terraform-viettelidc/terraform-provider-vcloud/website/docs/r/rde.html.markdown

 ---
 layout: "vcd"
-page_title: "VMware Cloud Director: vcloud_rde"
+page_title: "Viettel IDC Cloud: vcloud_rde"
 sidebar_current: "docs-vcd-resource-rde"
 description: |-
-   Provides the capability of creating, updating, and deleting Runtime Defined Entities in VMware Cloud Director.
+   Provides the capability of creating, updating, and deleting Runtime Defined Entities in Viettel IDC Cloud.
 ---

 # vcd\_rde

-Provides the capability of creating, updating, and deleting Runtime Defined Entities in VMware Cloud Director.
+Provides the capability of creating, updating, and deleting Runtime Defined Entities in Viettel IDC Cloud.

 -> VCD allows to have multiple RDEs of the same [RDE Type](/providers/vmware/vcd/latest/docs/resources/rde_type) with the same name, meaning that they would be only distinguishable by their ID.
 This could lead to potential issues when fetching